FreeSync vs G-Sync – Which Is Best?

 NVIDIA G Sync

 In 2013, Nvidia was the first company to debut its solution: the GeForce GTX 650 Ti Boost card.
-With the lengthy gap between Nvidia’s and AMD’s technology being released, it might appear that Nvidia invented this technology, but that is not the case.
+With the extensive gap between Nvidia’s and AMD’s technology being released, it might appear that Nvidia invented this technology, but that is not the situation.

-As mentioned previously, the idea existed long before Nvidia’s G-Sync and AMD’s FreeSync, but both companies used a different approach to it.
+As mentioned previously, the concept existed long before Nvidia’s G-Sync and AMD’s FreeSync, but both companies used a distinct approach to it.

 G-Sync is similar to VSync as it limits the extra frames being shown if the monitor can’t handle it.
 However, the hardware solution presented by Nvidia – available exclusively on their cards – is the major breakthrough here.